AO-StreetArt/Aesel/docs/pages/quickstart.rst

-I recommend `MongoDB Compass <https://www.mongodb.com/products/compass>__`, Community Edition, which can connect on localhost:27017.  `Mongo <https://www.mongodb.com/>`__ is the database which stores object and asset information.
+I recommend `MongoDB Compass <https://www.mongodb.com/products/compass>__`, Community Edition, which can connect on localhost:27017.  `Mongo <https://www.mongodb.com/>`__ is the database which stores object, property, asset, and routing information.

 :ref:`Continue on to the overview to read more about interacting with Aesel<tests>`